FaridBF/HRNet/README.md

 - [React-router-dom](https://www.npmjs.com/package/react-router-dom) is a package used to create links for using React Router in web applications.
 - [React-hook-form](https://react-hook-form.co) streamlines form handling in React with efficient validation, enhanced performance, and a developer-friendly API.
 - [Redux-toolkit](https://www.npmjs.com/package/@reduxjs/toolkit) The Redux Toolkit package is intended to be the standard way to write Redux logic.
+- [Sass](https://sass-lang.com/) enhances CSS with features like variables, nesting, and mixins for easier stylesheet creation.
 - [PrimeReact](https://primereact.org/) is a React component library that aims to simplify modern web application development by providing ready-to-use, responsive, and customizable tools for building engaging, high-performance user interfaces.
 - [TypeScript](https://www.typescriptlang.org/) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.